This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 During this period, your hair has not yet mastered the sebum production rate in your scalp, and therefore your hair tends to be a little oily.

-The scalp will eventually normalize the sebum production, and your hair ultimately has just the right amount of oil.
+The scalp will eventually normalize sebum production, and your hair will have just the right amount of natural oil.

 Even after the scalp normalizes, your hair will not feel as it would have felt after it has been washed with shampoo.